Hirescape

 Hypotheses

-We synthesized our previous assumptions into unified statements and categorized them based on priority: build, test, no test needed, and discard.
+We synthesized our previous assumptions into unified statements and categorized them based on priority.

 After categorizing our hypotheses, we prioritized them based on risk, identifying the ATS resume checker as the highest-risk element.